Staking API

 });

-const GRAPHQL_ENDPOINT = "https://gql-router.xdefi.services/graphql";
+const GRAPHQL_ENDPOINT = "https://gql-router.dev.xdefi.services/graphql";

 const query = `query CreateCosmosDelegateTx($delegationInput: CosmosDelegationInput!, $validatorAddress: String, $provider: Providers) {